JianhuaHuang/streamlineR/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-6-1.png)

-Although the `bin.knn` function take into acount both the order and coefficient of each bucket, it may bin some buckets together if the coefficients for some neighboring buckets are very different.
+Although the `bin.knn` function take into account both the order and coefficient of each bucket, it may bin some buckets together if the coefficients for some neighboring buckets are very different.
 In this case, we may need to change the number of groups and/or buckets by adjusting the `n.group` and/or `min.bucket` argument.
 This can be done interactively using the manipulate function as follows:

 ``` r
 manipulate(bin.knn(status ~ platelet, data = dt.train, n.group, min.bucket),